 To conserve cash and manage our liquidity, we have implemented cost-cutting initiatives including the reduction of employee headcount and overhead costs.
-On March 31, 2011 we had a headcount of 37, including 31 full-time employees and 6 part-time employees, compared to 40 as of March 31, 2010.
+On March 31, 2012 our headcount was 31 including 27 full-time employees, 3 part-time employees and 1 contractor, compared to 37 as of March 31, 2011.
+As of May 2, 2012 we had 30 employees and 2 contractors.
 We plan to continue to assess our cost structure as it relates to our revenues and cash position, and we may make further reductions if the actions are deemed necessary.